-Eyelid surgery can take up to three hours if the patient is undergoing procedures on both the upper and lower lids.
+Eyelid surgery can take up to 1 hour if the patient is undergoing procedure on the upper lids.
+Click here to see Before & Afters.

-Upper eyelid surgery involves making small incisions on the skin to allow for removal of skin and fat.
-A thin stitch is then used to bring the skin together to allow for a creation of an eyelid crease.
+Upper Eyelid Surgery involves making small incisions on the skin to allow for removal of skin and fat.
+A thin stitch is used to bring the skin together to allow for a creation of an eyelid crease.

 Mini face lift and blepharoplasty

 This patient received a mini face lift and blepharoplasty with Dr Zacharia.
 This procedure helps patients achieve a natural, younger appearance.
 Look how confident she is afterwards!

 There are three different types of eyelid surgery that can be performed.

 This procedure is performed to remove excess skin and fat that can create a heavy looking eyelid, aged appearance, puffiness, and sometimes blocked vision.
 Upper blepharoplasty is performed to remove excess skin and fat and can improve vision.

 Double eyelid surgery

 This procedure – sometimes termed “Asian eyelid surgery” – is performed to create an upper eyelid crease.
 Double eyelid surgery is also sometimes referred to as “westernization” of the eyelid.